 'Sister Jaguar's Journey' takes a healing odyssey into the Amazon rainforest

 Judy Bisignano grew up in an abusive home in Des Moines, Iowa.
-Her father was a good provider, but an alcoholic.
+Her father was a good provider but an alcoholic.
 Judy's deepest secret was that her mother beat her, almost every day.
 When her mother hit her, she would strike back in some way.

-Her misery led her straight to the Adrian Dominican sisters who lived just five doors down and taught Judy in school.
+Her misery led her straight to the Adrian Dominican Sisters who lived just five doors down and taught Judy in school.
 They encouraged her, and she witnessed and absorbed their kindness.
 She entered the community in 1960 as a way to escape her mother and avoid a marriage like that of her parents at any cost.

 There were 122 postulants in her class, the largest group the Adrian Dominicans had ever had.
 Judy thought she would be among sisters like those who lived near her.
 Instead, she came under the authority of a draconic postulant mistress who shouted rules and imposed silence and humiliating penances.
 This is not what Judy had ever expected; to her, the postulant director was worse than her mother, and the pre-Vatican II disciplinary practices of postulancy and novitiate were worse than home.

-Yet, she stayed.
+Yet she stayed.
 She kept in mind the gentle sisters who taught her for 14 years and knew that life in the novitiate was not the real Adrian Dominican life.
 She was attracted to the congregation's response to the civil rights movement and other social issues of the decade.
 She could not reconcile their social justice ministry with the injustice she experienced during initial formation.
 The situation added to the anger arising from her family life that she tried to bury.

 Not long after she entered the novitiate, Judy complained of double vision.
 The novice mistress, who must have sensed Judy's resistance to the rules and authority, arranged to have Judy placed in a mental institution for six weeks instead of seeing an eye doctor.
 It was a terrible injustice by the sisters and doctors to commit an 18-year-old in an asylum where she could not leave.
-She did everything she could to avoid taking medications and shock treatment that was the treatment norm in the institution.
+She did everything she could to avoid taking medications and shock treatments that were the norm in the institution.
 By missing more than 10 days of her canonical novitiate, Judy had to begin the novitiate again.

 As she neared completion of her second attempt at finishing the novitiate, the novice mistress sent Judy to the doctor for a physical; she would not be allowed to make profession unless she passed.
 He found a node on her neck and it turned out to be thyroid cancer; indeed, double vision is a symptom of this disease.
 Judy had to have surgery and leave the convent, and the time extended over the 10 days allowed.
 After surgery and now out of the community, she joined the Papal Volunteers and worked in Mexico for a year.
 She then began college back at home in Des Moines.
 At the Christmas break, she received a letter from the Adrian Dominicans inviting her back to begin her novitiate again for a third time.